petrcernyy/iot-sensors/README.md

    - Publishes data to the MQTT broker running on the Raspberry Pi.

 2. **Node.js Web Application**
-   - Hosts a frontend to display temperature data and configure settings.
+   - Hosts a frontend to display temperature and humidity data and configure settings.
    - Enables adding new sensor.
 When a sensor is first connected it will display a add button for creating a new room
    - Displays graph of temperature and humidity
    - Works also on phone